 Timberland brought the AR shopping experience into a ‘real world’ setting with its AR-powered mirror placed outside its retail outlets.
 The magic mirror virtually ‘dresses’ customers so they can see how they would look in specific outfits.

 The VR mirror allows shoppers to quickly and conveniently compare different outfits without having to take their own clothes off or visit a fitting room.
-The concept also provided customers with quick feedback from friends and shop assistants as the mirrors are placed in public spaces.
+The concept also provides customers with quick feedback from friends and shop assistants as the mirrors are placed in public spaces.

 Asos’s See My Fit

-See My Fit is like a personalised catwalk or a customer’s very own ticket to a fashion show depicting a realistic preview of items.
+See My Fit functions like a personalised catwalk or a customer’s very own ticket to a fashion show depicting a realistic preview of items.
 The AR models are shown walking, turning, and moving around to show customers how styles and sizes fit according to different body types.

 It’s time to augment

-Implementing AR into the fashion retail space leads to improved conversion rates, less returns thanks to smart try-on tools, and drives customer loyalty like nothing else.
+Implementing AR into the fashion retail space leads to improved conversion rates, reduced returns thanks to smart try-on tools, and drives customer loyalty like nothing else.
 It provides savvy modern consumers with engaging and tailored shopping experiences that they not only desire but demand.

-With more people relying on e-commerce to satisfy their shopping needs, the public’s appetite for technology-driven experiences is growing rapidly.
 In a few short years, leveraging AR technology will be commonplace in retail and it won’t be about staying ahead but surviving in a tech-embracing market.
+The convergence of physical and digital retail experiences through AR represents not just an evolution in shopping behaviour, but a fundamental transformation in how brands connect with customers across all touchpoints.

 Need an AR solution for your business?